 Step 4 — Use Practice Questions Every Day

 Passive reading alone does not work.
 You need to test yourself.
 The reason practice questions are more effective than re-reading is that retrieving information from memory strengthens it — simply seeing the answer again does not.
+Use our free study plan generator to get a personalised week-by-week schedule built around your test date and current score.

 How to use practice questions effectively: